-One of our core aims is to prove that a small farm in less favoured area can produce food, financial, social and environmental profit, sequester carbon and be enjoyable to manage.
+One of our core aims is to prove that a small farm can produce food, financial, social and environmental profit, sequester carbon, build biodiversity and be enjoyable to manage.
 If we can prove this is the case then the future of agriculture, environment, health and economy is in a very strong position!

 There is a common and incorrect assumption that food production is a negative thing and that it’s our job both as producer and consumers to make it less bad, more sustainable.
 However regenerative agriculture and taking a holistic approach can result in food production systems that actively help with current ecological problems.

 We are currently producing eggs, salad and veg, meat, wool and milk .
 We sell from our small farm shop and via our weekly box subscription.
 We are also always looking for restaurant and cafe customers..

 MAKING THE WORLD A BETTER PLACE ONE MOO AT A TIME

 We believe that holistically managed grazing can be a net sink of greenhouse gases, can produce a rich biodiverse landscape and can produce high quality, nutrient dense food.

 We grow veg, meat, eggs and milk, but on a small and sustainable human scale that will provide food and fuel for visitors to the farm and the local community.

 We want to use the good and wise old ways of doing things whilst not being afraid to think how to do things better and in new ways.

 We are looking a lot into traditional small scale farming methods, crofting methods and new ways such as regenerative agriculture, holistic management, renewables and permaculture.
 I think there is a welsh word for crofting, tyddynwyr.
 We'd like to know more about that, if anyone can help us?